Paige2966/Gross-Profit-Analysis-and-Excel-File-Instructions/README.md

       Filtered by Country

-4. How does product mix impact gross profit margins?  (see the Scatter plot on the profit margin tab that shows which products are revenue drivers and which are margin-efficient).
+4. Which products are revenue drivers and which are margin-efficient?  (see the Scatter plot on the profit margin tab).
     - Created a calculated column titled "GP (%)

       ![image](https://github.com/user-attachments/assets/d5857931-ae1a-4f26-b293-ddcb38c75d4e)